minblock/compute/README.md

 legalization of  marijiuana, Dispensaries all over the world need scientific pot for study.
-OVO Core proposes to modify Dash coin into a marketplace not only for marijiuana, but also for a a complete Supply chain including resolving issues in order placements from security and paying employees,subdivisions/partners, advertisers, growers, and research and development anonymously
+OVO Core proposes to modify Dash coin into a marketplace not only for marijiuana, but also for a a complete Supply chain including resolving issues in order placements from security and paying employees, subdivisions/partners, advertisers, growers, and research and development anonymously
 Ovo Core is the name of the open source software which enables the use of this currency.

 For more information, as well as an immediately useability, compiled binary version of